Arthritis and Rheumatic Diseases Fellowship Program

 - General Policies

 The Division of Arthritis and Rheumatic Diseases seeks the most outstanding candidates regardless of race, gender, or country of origin.
 We accept fellowship applications through the Electronic Residency Application System (ERAS).
-Please go to the ERAS Fellowship Application Sitefor more information and to apply.
-Please contact Marita Keppel with additional questions or call 503-494-1793.
+Please go to the ERAS Fellowship Application Site for more information and to apply.
+If you have additional questions please contact Rheumatology Program Director Dr. Pascale Schwab or call 503 494-1793.

 - Continuity clinics at OHSU and the Portland VA Medical Center with the entire spectrum of rheumatic diseases